The Face of Mercy: Synopsis

 In 2015, Pope Francis declared an Extraordinary Jubilee of Mercy.
 The "year of mercy" began on December 8, 2015, the Feast of the Immaculate Conception, and ended on November 20, 2016.

 Since his election to the papacy, Pope Francis has inspired millions by urging us to embrace Mercy, ultimately revealed in the face of Christ.
 Now comes an extraordinary new film on this powerful message that brings hope, healing and forgiveness to a broken world.

 The documentary "draws connections between the history of Divine Mercy and this year's Extraordinary Jubilee Year of Mercy" and weaves together a thoughtful, beautiful, and educational film.
 Thus it is fitting that it is Pope Francis who says the first lines on screen.
 This is the context for this documentary, which came out during the last month of the Extraordinary Jubilee.

-One of the first things said in the documentary, during the opening montage, is that "mercy is loves second name," which is a paraphrased quote of John Paul II.
+One of the first things said in the documentary, during the opening montage, is that "mercy is love's second name," which is a paraphrased quote of John Paul II.
 Divine Mercy, they argue, is God's response to the horrors of the 20th Century.